-- Pain.
-The healthcare team will give you medication to control the pain and it is important that you take it as you are told so you can move your arm freely to prevent your shoulder from getting stiff. - Bleeding during or after the operation (risk: 2 to 3 in 100).
-You may need a blood transfusion or another operation and it is common for your chest or armpit to be bruised.

-- Infection of the surgical site (wound).
-It is usually safe to shower after two days but you should check with the healthcare team.
-Let the healthcare team know if you get a high temperature, notice pus in your wound, or if your wound becomes red, sore or painful.
+- Bleeding during or after the operation (risk: 2 to 3 in 100).
+You may need a blood transfusion or another operation and it is common for your chest or armpit to be bruised. - Infection of the surgical site (wound).
+It is usually safe to shower after 2 days but you should check with the breast cancer team.
+Let the breast cancer team know if you get a high temperature, notice pus in your wound, or if your wound becomes red, sore or painful.
 An infection usually settles with antibiotics and any pus may need to be removed.
-You may need another operation. - Unsightly scarring of your skin. - Blood clot in your leg (deep-vein thrombosis DVT).
+You may need special dressings and your wound may take some time to heal.
+In some cases another operation might be needed.
+Do not take antibiotics unless you are told you need them. - Allergic reaction to the equipment, materials or medication.
+The breast cancer team is trained to detect and treat any reactions that might happen.
+Let your doctor know if you have any allergies or if you have reacted to any medication or tests in the past. - Blood clot in your leg (deep-vein thrombosis DVT).
 This can cause pain, swelling or redness in your leg, or the veins near the surface of your leg to appear larger than normal.
-The healthcare team will assess your risk.
+The breast cancer team will assess your risk.
 They will encourage you to get out of bed soon after the operation and may give you injections, medication, or special stockings to wear.
-Let the healthcare team know straightaway if you think you might have a DVT. - Blood clot in your lung (pulmonary embolus), if a blood clot moves through your bloodstream to your lungs.
-Let the healthcare team know straightaway if you become short of breath, feel pain in your chest or upper back, or if you cough up blood.
-If you are at home, call an ambulance or go immediately to your nearest Emergency department.
+Let the breast cancer team know straight away if you think you might have a DVT.

+- Blood clot in your lung (pulmonary embolus), if a blood clot moves through your bloodstream to your lungs.
+Let the breast cancer team know straight away if you become short of breath, feel pain in your chest or upper back, or if you cough up blood.
+If you are at home, call an ambulance or go immediately to your nearest Emergency department. - Chest infection.
+Your risk will be lower if you have stopped smoking and you are free of Covid-19 (coronavirus) symptoms for at least 7 weeks before the operation.